RupalJain97/Distributed_Trading_System/README.md

 #### Microservices Architecture
 **Order Processing Microservice:**
-1. Implement the order processing logic where multiple users can buy or sell stocks concurrently.
+1. Implement the order processing logic where multiple users can buy or sell stocks concurrently. - TODO
-2. Use ExecutorService to manage a pool of threads that handle these transactions.
+2. Use ExecutorService to manage a pool of threads that handle these transactions. - TODO
-3. Implement Atomic variables to safely update shared resources like stock availability.
+3. Implement Atomic variables to safely update shared resources like stock availability. - TODO
-4. Utilize thread pools to execute multiple stock trade requests in parallel, ensuring minimal latency.
+4. Utilize thread pools to execute multiple stock trade requests in parallel, ensuring minimal latency. - TODO

 *REST Endpoints:*
-* POST /orders/buy: To place a buy order.
+* GET /orders: To show the stocks help by the user.
 * POST /orders/sell: To place a sell order.
+* GET /orders/{userId}: To get number of stocks held by the user.
-* GET /orders/{userId}: To check order status.
+* GET /{userID}/history: To get the user's order history

 **User Management Microservice:**
-1. Handle user registration, authentication, and session management.
+1. Handle user registration, authentication, and session management. - DONE
 2. Ensure thread safety while accessing and updating user data.
-Using synchronized blocks or concurrent data structures.
+Using synchronized blocks or concurrent data structures. - TODO

 *REST Endpoints:*

-* POST /users/register: For user registration.
+* GET/POST /register: For user registration.
-* POST /users/login: For user login and session management.
+* GET/POST /login: For user login and session management.
-* GET /users/{userId}: To fetch user profile data.
+* GET /user: To fetch user profile data.
+* GET /logout: Logout of current session

 **Stock Management Microservice:**
-1. Maintain real-time stock price data and update stock availability.
+1. Maintain real-time stock price data and update stock availability. - ToDo
-2. Handle concurrent access to stock data using synchronization mechanisms.
+2. Handle concurrent access to stock data using synchronization mechanisms.  - TODO
-3. Provide an API for the Order Processing Service to retrieve stock prices and quantities.
-4. Use in-memory caching (e.g., Redis) to reduce load on the database and provide faster access to frequently requested stock data.
+3. Use in-memory caching (e.g., Redis) to reduce load on the database and provide faster access to frequently requested stock data. - TODO

 *REST Endpoints:*

 * GET /stocks: Fetch the list of all available stocks.
-* GET /stocks/{stockId}: Get details (price, availability) of a specific stock.
-* PUT /stocks/{stockId}: Update stock data when an order is processed.
+* PUT /stocks/{stockId}: Update stock data when an order is processed. - TODO
+* POST /stocks/buy: To place a buy order.

 #### Concurrency Management: